 Resin transfer moulding is the process of injecting a mixed resin under pressure into a mould.
-This process can produce smaller parts of consistently high quality and in production volumes.
+This process of GRP moulding can produce smaller parts of consistently high quality and in production volumes.
 There is a longer video demonstration here which explains the process in full detail:

 This process consists of a preheated polymer being placed into an open mould cavity, before then being closed in by a top plug, in order for the material to contact all areas of the mould.
 The process widely used in the production of parts for the automotive and transportation sectors and can incorporate epoxy resin systems.
 A long-established manufacturer in the United States explains the system here:

-Densely packed continuous glass fibre rovings are fed from multiple bobbins and along with reinforcements and matting, are pulled by process machinery through a bath of resin and then on through a high temperature and high-pressure mould, forming and curing the finished section shape.
-Finally, the sections are automatically cut to the specified lengths.
+Densely packed continuous glass fibre rovings are fed from multiple bobbins.
+Along with reinforcements, fibreglass mats and what is called a “surface veil”, they are then pulled by process machinery through a bath of resin.
+They are then passed through a high temperature and high-pressure mould, forming and curing the finished section shape.
+The completed sections are then automatically cut to specified lengths.

-The type and shape of these finished products are determined by the design of the mould.
+The type and structural shape of these finished products are determined by the design of the mould.

-Typical profiles include: Angles, Square Tube, I Beam, Channel, Round Rod, Round Tube
+Typical structural shapes include: Angles, Square Tube, I Beam, Channel, Round Rod, Round Tube

 We work closely with two established manufacturers of glass fibre pultruded products.
-Through these relationships, Evergrip can offer the first (and so far, only) complete range of CE marked and certified fibreglass structural profiles with full European Technical Assessment (ETA) for use in construction in the United Kingdom and EEA market.
+Through these relationships, Evergrip can offer a complete range of CE marked and certified fibreglass structural profiles with full European Technical Assessment (ETA) for use in construction in the United Kingdom and EEA market.
 The products are manufactured by Fiberline Composites A/S of Denmark and represent the culmination of many years of research, development and investment.
 Take a look at this brief video which shows pultrusion in action inside their ‘state of the art’ factory:

 We hold stock in the UK of commonly used structural profiles in various sizes and thicknesses, the majority of which have enhanced fire-retardant properties to meet EN 13501 / BS 476 standards.
-We also welcome enquiries for new profiles to be made, where there would be a significant volume usage.
-We also offer design and engineering verification services along with fabrication and on-site installation.
+We also welcome enquiries for new fibreglass profiles to be made, where there would be a significant volume usage.
+We also offer design and engineering verification services along with fabrication and on-site installation of our GRP products.